roguehistory/Hist_Digh3814/content/en/week/2/instructions.md

 Each reading is 'seeded' with annotations by me; some of my annotations contain video from me directing you to pay attention to particular issues or ideas. **Annotate** anything interesting you find with Hypothes.is while logged into our reading group, keeping in mind what you've already heard/read.

 A good annotation draws connections between what you've read and other things you've read/heard/experienced.
 I explicitly encourage you to connect what you read in this class with what you're reading/doing in other classes.
-Also add anything you read or anything interesting you find to your Zotero library.
+(Also you might want to add anything you read or anything interesting you find to your Zotero library.)

+{{< notice success "Important" >}}
+I debated creating a brand-new reading group for you, but then decided that being able to see what previous students have paid attention to would be a good experience for all of us, and with time would enable a deeper engagement with these texts.
+{{< /notice >}}

 ### Do